Italian destroyer Antonio Pigafetta: Design and description

 The Navigatoris were powered by two Parsons geared steam turbines, each driving one propeller shaft using steam supplied by four Odero-Terni-Orlando water-tube boilers.
 The turbines were designed to produce 55000 shp and a speed of 32 kn in service, although the ships reached speeds of 38–41 kn during their sea trials while lightly loaded.
 They carried enough fuel oil to give them a range of 3800 nmi at a speed of 18 kn.

 Their main battery consisted of six 120 mm guns in three twin-gun turrets, one each fore and aft of the superstructure and the third amidships.
 Anti-aircraft (AA) defense for the Navigatori-class ships was provided by a pair of 40 mm AA guns in single mounts abreast the forward funnel and a pair of twin-gun mounts for 13.2 mm machine guns.
 They were equipped with six 533 mm torpedo tubes in two triple mounts amidships.
 The Navigatoris could carry 86–104 mines.

 Construction and career

 Antonio Pigafetta was laid down by Cantieri navali del Quarnaro at their Fiume shipyard on 29 December 1928, launched on 10 November 1929 and commissioned on 1 May 1931.
+On 10 September 1943, the Italian destroyer Antonio Pigafetta was seized by German forces in Fiume.
+Following repairs, it was recommissioned as TA-44 on 14 October 1944, and became part of the 9th Torpedoboot Flotilla.
+The ship was sunk in the port of Trieste on 17 February 1945, after being hit by an allied aircraft bomb.
+The ship was likely sunk by the 461st Operations Group (Heavy), a World War II United States Army Air Forces combat organization, which typically flew the B-24 Liberator.